eosiosg/blog/SystemContract-2.md

     * Proxy and producers cannot be voted at the same time.
 2. Calculate current vote weight, same as above.
 3. Update proxy's vote weight
+    * Deduct last voting weight from the voting proxy.
+    * Add each voting proxy's vote weight by the new amount.
     ```cpp
         ...
         if( voter->proxy != account_name() ) {